DFE-Digital/register-early-career-teachers-public/documentation/communication-emails-to-schools/new-sit.md

 ## Your information and privacy

-<p>Our [privacy notice](https://www.gov.uk/government/publications/privacy-information-education-providers-workforce-including-teachers) explains how we store and use your information.</p>
+Our [privacy notice](https://www.gov.uk/government/publications/privacy-information-education-providers-workforce-including-teachers) explains how we store and use your information.

 ## Sign in